 - Purchased 2007

 Roh was a firm believer in the power of photo-collage, in particular its potential to create fantasy images of a greater potency and complexity than the sum of their ‘real’ parts.
 As a writer and critic in the 1920s Roh had witnessed the final years of a golden cultural age in Germany during which expressionism was among the dominant artistic movements.
-Borrowing heavily from tribal artefacts – including and especially African masks – expressionism sought to access ‘primitive’ truths.
+Borrowing heavily from artefacts such as African masks, expressionist artists sought to access what they regarded as ‘primitive’ truths.
 By 1938, however, the cultural ‘cleansing’ of Germany by the Nazi government was almost complete, with modern movements such as expressionism all but stamped out.
-By juxtaposing an ancient tribal mask with a modern gas mask, Roh’s collage dwells on the relationship between the survival of culture and the culture of survival considered from the perspective of impending annihilation.
+By juxtaposing an ancient mask with a modern gas mask, Roh’s collage dwells on the relationship between the survival of culture and the culture of survival considered from the perspective of impending annihilation.

 Though subject to a professional ban throughout the period of Nazi rule, Roh remained in Germany during the war and in 1946 accepted a teaching position at Munich University.
 He came to play a key role in the country’s intellectual rehabilitation after the war, publishing widely on German art until his death in 1965.

 Franz Roh, Foto-Auge: 76 Fotos der Zeit / Photo-Eye: 76 Photos of the Period, Tübingen 1929.

 Ulrich Bischoff (ed.), Franz Roh: Kritiker, Historiker, Kuenstler, exhibition catalogue, Staatsgalerie Moderner Kunst, Munich 1990.